psaravind/CarND-Path-Planning-Project/Project.md

 Path planning module lisents on port 4567 to communicate with the simulator.

-#### 2. Valid Trajectories
+### 2. Valid Trajectories

-##### 2.1 The car is able to drive at least 4.32 miles without incident
+#### 2.1 The car is able to drive at least 4.32 miles without incident

-The top right screen of the simulator shows the current/best miles driven without incident.
-Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
-Each incident case is also listed below in more detail.
+The self driving car is able to drive several laps around the track without any incident, I let it run for 3 laps without incident, self driving car is very conservative and does not cut other cars to change lanes.
+During the 3 laps, current and best miles were the same, there were no acceleration, jerk, speed, collision or driving outside the lanes.
+I did not see any incident listed on the simulator.

-##### 2.2 The car drives according to the speed limit
+#### 2.2 The car drives according to the speed limit

-The car doesn't drive faster than the speed limit.
-Also the car isn't driving much slower than speed limit unless obstructed by traffic.
+Maximum speed limit that the self driving car could reach is 49.75mph, this value was chosen to keep the car below the speed limit.
+Car was travelling 60% of the time around this maximum speed limit, during other them it was below the speed limit due to obstructed and congested traffic.

-##### 2.3 Max Acceleration and Jerk are not Exceeded
+#### 2.3 Max Acceleration and Jerk are not Exceeded

-The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3
+The self driving car never exceeded the total acceleration of 10 m/s^2 and a jerk of 10 m/s^3 during the 3 laps, this was achieved due to various optimization(described below in reflection) techniques employed to tune the acceleration parameters.

-##### 2.4 Car does not have collisions
+#### 2.4 Car does not have collisions

-The car must not come into contact with any of the other cars on the road
+Self driving car maintains conservative driving and avoids collision at all costs.
+It maintains enough driving distance with car in front and while change lanes by providing enough distance between cars in front and back.
+Several optimization(described below in reflection) techniques were employed to avoid collisions.

-##### 2.5 The car stays in its lane, except for the time between changing lanes
+#### 2.5 The car stays in its lane, except for the time between changing lanes

-The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.
+The self driving car stays in the lane by sticking to the center of the lane.
+When the time comes to change lanes, transistion is done very smoothly with constant acceleration and reaches the target lane without coliding with other cars.
+Car does not spend more 3 second length outside the lane during changing lanes.

-##### 2.6 The car is able to change lanes
+#### 2.6 The car is able to change lanes

-The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.
+Self driving car smoothly changes lane when its behind a slower car, this lane change happens when the adjacent lane is clear and its safe to make the lane change without colliding with other cars.

 #### 3. Reflection

+Following are some of the methods and tuning steps I employed in the Path Planning project.

 ##### 3.1 There is a reflection on how to generate paths

 The code model for generating paths is described in detail.
 This can be part of the README or a separate doc labeled "Model Documentation".